Key Takeaways:

 How does the interplay between a company’s brand and reputation contribute to its success in the market?

-Understanding the interplay between brand and reputation involves recognizing key steps to align a company’s market presence with its core values and public perception.
+Knowing the interplay between brand and reputation involves recognising key steps to align a company’s market presence with its core values and public perception.

 While a strong brand can attract attention in a competitive market, a solid reputation cements a company’s standing, turning potential customers into loyal advocates.